fpereiro/gotoB/readme.md

       ]], true);
 ```

-We scroll to the last row of the table (representing the last element fired) using the `scrollIntoView` method.
+We scroll to the last row of the table (representing the last element called) using the `scrollIntoView` method.
 There's nothing left to do so we close the function.

 ```javascript
       c ('tr') [B.log.length].scrollIntoView ();